-1) 1To John's startled eyes is a throne in heaven with the presence of the One sitting upon it.
-The primary impression received by John is that of color, and he describes the presence of the One on the throne as "like a jasper and a sardine stone."
-The sight of a rainbow around the throne like an emerald further enriches the color scheme.
-The precious stones mentioned also seem to have meaning.
+- 1) 1To John's startled eyes is a throne in heaven with the presence of the One sitting upon it.
+The primary impression received by John is all of the rich colors he sees. - a.
+The presence of the One on the throne is "like a jasper and a sardine stone."
 The jasper stone is described in chapter 21 as a precious stone which is clear like crystal, which would seem to indicate that it may be what we would today call a diamond.
-The sardine stone, or the sardius, is a familiar stone like a beautifully red ruby in color.
+The sardine stone, or the sardius, is a familiar stone like a beautifully red ruby in color. - b.
+The sight of a rainbow around the throne like an emerald further enriching the color scheme.